aaron11496/pygeocoder/README.txt

 Its only dependency is the json module, included with Python versions 2.6 and later and available for download as simplejson for earlier versions.
-It is developed on Python 2.7 but should work on earlier versions.
+It is developed on Python 2.7 but should work on earlier versions. functools is needed and included in Python 2.5

 Installation